SoftUni-Internal/interactive-content/RO/00-Encapsulation/07-Homework.md

 Add data validation for each parameter given to the constructor.

-A box's side should not be zero or a negative number.
+A box’s side should not be zero or a negative number.

 Make a private setter that performs data validation internally.